Wenyuan-Vincent-Li/Path_R_CNN/README.md

 python3 coco.py train --dataset=/path/to/coco/ --model=last
 ```

-You can also run the COCO evaluation code with:
+You can also run the Prostate evaluation code with:
 ```
 # Run COCO evaluation on the last trained model
 python3 coco.py evaluate --dataset=/path/to/coco/ --model=last
 ```

-The training schedule, learning rate, and other parameters should be set in coco.py.
+The training schedule, learning rate, and other parameters should be set in train_prostate.py.

 # Training on Your Own Dataset